 This program provides a reward system to citizens that report information about criminal activities.
 If a citizen has information about a crime and would like to provide information anonymously, call CRIMESTOPPERS of Kenosha County at 262-656-7333.
 The caller may be eligible for a reward.

 Twin Lakes Police Department will gladly host a tour of the department and its equipment for scouts , pre-schools, classes, and other interested folks.
 To arrange a tour please call Captain Katie Hall at 262-877-9056.
 Captain Hall will ask about the size of the group and find a time that works for you and us.
 If Captain Hall is out of the office, please leave your name and number and she will return your call.

 Any Twin Lakes resident who owns a home in Twin lakes can have the police department conduct a security survey on their home.
 All recommendations to make the house more secure will be presented to the home owner and all approved recommendations will be done by the police department at no cost to the home owner.

-Any questions or to set up an appointment contact – Police Chief Adam Grosz or Captain Dennis Linn at 262-877-9056.
+Any questions or to set up an appointment contact – Police Chief Adam Grosz or Captain Katie Hall at 262-877-9056.

 PRESCRIPTION DRUG DISPOSAL

 The Twin Lakes Police Department accepts old or unused medicine 24/7, with the deposit box located in the lobby of the police department.
 Please bring your medicine in its original package or bottle.
 You may cross off any personal information, but do not cover up or remove the name of the medicine.

 Federal law requires that certain drugs be handed over immediately to federal law enforcement officials to destroy.
 It is important not to flush or pour unused medicine down the drain.
 This helps reduce substance abuse, and prevent childhood poisoning.